giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

 ```

 **Warning:**
 By default, new EFS file systems are owned by root:root.
 You might need to change file system permissions if your container is not running as root.
-Exposing separate data stores with independent ownership and permissions you can check [EFS access points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html) to get familiar.
+To learn about exposing separate data stores with independent ownership and permissions, check the AWS guide on [working with Amazon EFS Access Points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html).

 ## Further reading